Co-receptor: Cancer

 Cancer-based research into co-receptors includes the investigation of growth factor activated co-receptors, such as Transforming Growth Factor (TGF-β) co-receptors.
 Expression of the co-receptor endoglin, which is expressed on the surface of tumor cells, is correlated with cell plasticity and the development of tumors.

 Another co-receptor of TGF-β is CD8.
 Although the exact mechanism is still unknown, CD8 co-receptors have been shown to enhance T-cell activation and TGF-β-mediated immune suppression.

 TGF-β has been shown to influence the plasticity of cells through integrin and focal adhesion kinase.
 The co-receptors of tumor cells and their interaction with T-cells provide important considerations for tumor immunotherapy.

-Recent research into co-receptors for p75, such as the sortilin co-receptor, has implicated sortillin in connection to neurotrophins, a type of nerve growth factor.
+Recent research into co-receptors for p75, such as the sortilin co-receptor, has implicated sortilin in connection to neurotrophins, a type of nerve growth factor.

 The p75 receptor and co-receptors have been found to influence the aggressiveness of tumors, specifically via the ability of neurotrophins to rescue cells from certain forms of cell death.

 Sortilin, the p75 co-receptor, has been found in natural killer cells, but with only low levels of neurotrophin receptor.
 The sortilin co-receptor is believed to work with a neurotrophin homologue that can also cause neurotrophin to alter the immune response.